thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 We collected ultrasound RF data on a TM phantom using a clinical ultrasound scanner, the Siemens S2000 (Siemens Ultrasound, Mountain View, CA, USA).
 The Siemens VFX9-4 linear array transducer acquired RF data at 40MHz with an excitation frequency of 8.9 MHz and at a depth of 5.5 cm.
+This system had a full-width-half-maximum fractional bandwidth of 65%.
+Samples were taken in the lateral direction every 0.12 mm.

 A 95×95×95 mm, uniformly elastic oil-gelatin phantom was placed in a rigid, low-friction container